flyingmachine/brave-clojure-web/content/concurrency.md

 "Elapsed time: 23.145 msecs"
 ```

-These numbers were derived on a duo-core machine, and you can see that
+These numbers were derived on a dual-core machine, and you can see
-`fold` takes almost half as much time as `reduce`.
-If you pass `fold`
+that `fold` takes almost half as much time as `reduce`.
+If you pass
-a collection that's not a vector or map, then its performance is the
+`fold` a collection that's not a vector or map, then its performance
-same as `reduce`'s:
+is the same as `reduce`'s:

 ```clojure
 ;; vector consisting of 1 through 1000000